danwing/referee/draft-wing-settle-referee.md

 checks if the public key fingerprint (from the Referee) matches the public key of the server (from the TLS handshake).
-If they match, communication with the server continues and the server name and its public key MAY be cached by the client.
+If they match, communication with the server continues and the server name and its public key might be cached by the client.
 If they do not match, the client aborts this communication session; further actions by the client are an implementation detail.